lbossle/homepage/src/content/blog/03-automatic-portainer-backup/index.md

 ```

 As the JWT expires after a few hours both commands need to be executed to create a backup.
-These commands can easily be put into a cronjob and now you can automatically update Portainer.
+These commands can easily be put into a cronjob and now you can automatically backup Portainer.